-This is an update on our work to ensure that SAGE Publishing is fully prepared for Brexit.
+This is an update on the work we have done to ensure that SAGE Publishing is fully prepared for Brexit.

-Like everyone else, we don’t know what is going to happen between now and March 29th, the current date for UK withdrawal from the European Union.
-That is why we have been working for more than a year to prepare for the worst case: a “hard Brexit” where the UK leaves the EU with no transitional arrangements in place.
+Like everyone else, we don’t know what is going to happen between now and 31st October, the current latest date for UK withdrawal from the European Union.
+We have been working for more than a year to prepare for the worst case: a “hard Brexit” where the UK leaves the EU with no transitional arrangements in place, and we are now fully prepared

 What we do know is that we don’t want our customers anywhere in the world to experience disruption to their business with us, or for there to be impact on their customers, as a result of Brexit.